nock/nock/README.md

 As default, if you do not mock a host, a real HTTP request will do, but sometimes you should not permit real HTTP request, so...

-For disable real http request.
+For disabling real http requests.

 ```js
 nock.disableNetConnect();
 ```

-So, if you try to request any host not 'nocked', it will thrown an NetConnectNotAllowedError.
+So, if you try to request any host not 'nocked', it will thrown an `NetConnectNotAllowedError`.

 ```js
 nock.disableNetConnect();